m1s3ry/gungodz-vita/README.md

 ###

 ## Disclaimer
-This patch does not contain any game files from INK. **You need the game files from your legally owned copy**.
+This patch does not contain any game files from GUN GODZ. **You need the game files from your legally owned copy**.
 If you don't have a copy of the game, you can get it from free [HERE](https://store.steampowered.com/app/522940/GUN_GODZ/)

 ## Instructions (Read them carefully)